 NeoGenomics (NEO)

-NeoGenomics is in for a bumpy ride.
+NeoGenomics faces an uphill battle.
 Its poor investment decisions are evident in its negative returns on capital, a troubling sign for investors.― StockStory Analyst Team

 1. News